htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 A log file, ``myexe.log``, will also be produced that contains events the job had during its lifetime inside of HTCondor.
 When the job finishes, its exit conditions will be noted in the log file.
-This file’s contents are an excellent way to figure out what happened to submitted jobs.
+This file's contents are an excellent way to figure out what happened to submitted jobs.